Integrated microbiome and metabolome analysis reveals a novel interplay between commensal bacteria and metabolites in colorectal cancer

 Source: Figure 2(b)

-Description: The differences in abundance between the H and CRC groups.
+Description: The differences in abundance between the H group and the CRC groups.

-Abundance in Group 1: decreased abundance in CRC patients
+Abundance in Group 1: decreased abundance in Colorectal Cancer patients

 NCBI Quality ControlLinks